Experiential learning resources for the innovative educator

 1) Set Goals Through Artistic Expression

 One of the first New Years activities I give my students after the break is a hands-on way to set goals for the new year.
 PBL Maker Challenge: Goals Through Artistic Expression asks students to set goals and illustrate those goals artistically.
 They create an art piece with visuals that symbolize or represent their goals.
-This maker activity mixes things up a bit and really gets learners thinking about what they want and where they're headed this year.
-The final product can be displayed in a place that provides a consistent reminder.
+This design thinking activity mixes things up a bit and really gets learners thinking about what they want and where they're headed this year.
+The final product can be displayed in a place that provides a consistent reminder of their goals for the year.

 2) Community Action Projects

 My inquiry bingo resource is a game best suited for middle and high schoolers that encourages inquiry.
-Students investigate a series of questions that cannot be answered with one simple Google Search.
+Students investigate a series of questions that cannot be answered with one simple Google Search or a lecture.

 Finding the answer to each question requires research skills, teamwork, communication, critical thinking, problem-solving and more.
 This activity helps learners practice finding credible and accurate information through a variety of avenues.
 This particular inquiry bingo is New Year's themed.